bobandrews23/AllSky-Camera-Weather-Station/README.md

 -------------------------------
-I have some code in there (deactivated) when I tried to utilize the tsl2591 as a SQM meter, but that doesn’t seem to work.
-This sensor is not sensitive enough for long exposures.
-I never got measurements beyond 16 mag/arcs .
+I have some code in there (deactivated) when I tried to utilize the tsl2591 as a SQM meter, but that doesn’t seem to work for me in python.
+I never got measurements beyond 16 mag/arcs, even when ramping up gain and exposure time.
 You can find more info about that here: https://sourceforge.net/projects/mysqmproesp32/